Shikaga/PitchBlackAnalysis/index.md

 a character who never became much more than human.

-It is often difficult to consider *Pitch Black* as it's own film, so intertwined is the Riddick legend with sequels and video games.
-But even a person who has only watched *Pitch Black* will likely come out of the movie with the impression of "badass", on their minds, which is likely only going to grow over time.

-But is this an accurate representation of Riddick, and is it the reason that *Pitch Black* is a good movie and Riddick a great character?

 He is not necessarily main character, he doesn't even have the most screen time.

-But, by the end of the film, there is no doubt that Riddick is the hero of this piece.
-And it is upon this foundation that the Riddick franchise was built, including multiple films, video games and even anime.

-But, while ostensibly Riddick may have escaped the planet at the end of *Pitch Black*, in many ways his character, his character never did.

-With his first line of dialog, Riddick steals the movie right from under her.